stupendousC/rails-debugging/README.md

 # Rails Debugging Activity
-In this activity you will practice Rails debugging techniques using a real-world Ruby on Rails project, [Bridge Troll](https://www.bridgetroll.org/).
-Bridge Troll is the event planning web application used for all [RailsBridge](http://railsbridge.org/) (and related *Bridge) events.
+In this activity you will practice Rails debugging techniques using a real-world Ruby on Rails project.

-For this activity you will work with a special copy of the Bridge Troll repository which has been modified to include a few bugs.
-After setting up the local development environment you will work through the debugging process for an example bug, including the implementation of a fix for that bug.
-Once you have corrected the example bug you should follow the same process to tackle the three other bugs.
-All of the bugs presented in this activity can be corrected with a specific, small change to the code.

 ## Learning Goals
 By working through this activity you will gain exposure to the following software development skills: